-Towards renal artery stenosis treatmentAugust 22nd, 2014 in Cardiology /
+Towards renal artery stenosis treatmentAugust 22, 2014 in Medicine & Health / Cardiology

 Renal artery stenting to open blockages in the kidney arteries may benefit patients who have historically been excluded from modern clinical trials, according to new recommendations for renal artery stenosis e-published in Catheterization and Cardiovascular Interventions today by the Society for Cardiovascular Angiography and Interventions (SCAI).

 University Hospitals Case Medical Center's Sahil Parikh, MD, Director, Interventional Cardiology Fellowship Program and Professor of Medicine, Case Western Reserve University School of Medicine was the lead author on the paper that details possible assessment and treatment guidelines for renal artery disease.

 Blockages in the kidney (renal) arteries are often asymptomatic, but may lead to high blood pressure or worsening of high blood pressure control.
 If left untreated, the disease can cause kidney failure and heart failure.
 Optimal medical therapy remains the preferred first-line treatment.

 For patients whose condition is not controlled by medication, treating blocked arteries with angioplasty and stenting may help reduce blood pressure and prevent progression of the disease.
 Recent randomized controlled trials, including the Cardiovascular Outcomes in Renal Atherosclerotic Lesions (CORAL) trial, have failed to demonstrate benefit of renal stenting over optimal medical therapy.
 However, there were patients whose condition might be improved by renal artery stenting who were excluded from the trial.